Top State for Talent Logo

 The documents below are available for access via Dropbox (you do not need a Dropbox account or special permission to access the documents).

-The High Demand Career List for 2026 has been approved by the State Workforce Development Board as of October 27, 2025.
-Appeals to this list will be accepted up until 1/1/2026.
-These lists will become effective 1/1/2026.
-Appeals and RFI (Requests For Information) may be sent to OWD_Data@tcsg.edu.
+The High Demand Career List has been approved by the State Workforce Development Board as of October 27, 2025.
+Requests for Information (RFI) or questions may be sent to OWD_Data@tcsg.edu.

 High Demand Career List (Statewide)